 Notebooks support visualizations and text cells.

-Graphs in notebooks support all Datadog data sources: metrics, log events, analyzed spans, live processes, network traffic, RUM events, profiling metrics, and security signals.
+Graphs in notebooks support all Datadog data sources: metrics, log events, Indexed Spans, live processes, network traffic, RUM events, profiling metrics, and security signals.

 Graphs are created with the Datadog query editor.
 Notebooks support: